terabyte/canitellmybosstofuckoff/README.md

 * I should probably have a plan for what to do if this blows up and/or gets DOS'd.
 This will definitely be the most CPU intensive thing on my colo'd server if it gets any traffic at all.
+* The cache is not shared between gunicorn workers.
+Whoops.
+Should probably fix that.